PromptScript/promptscript/README.md

 I want you to act as a screenwriter.
 You will develop an engaging and creative script for either a feature length film, or a Web Series that can captivate its viewers.
 Start with coming up with interesting characters, the setting of the story, dialogues between the characters etc. Once your character development is complete - create an exciting storyline filled with twists and turns that keeps the viewers in suspense until the end.

 ## With PromptScript (new way)
-write: script
+write: script;
-for: film
+for: film;
-start with: interesting characters
+start with: interesting characters;
-include: dialogues, storyline filled with twists
+include: dialogues, storyline filled with twists;
 keep: the viewers in suspense until the end